Step by Step Guide to Stream Videos from VLC to Chromecast Easily Yourself

 VLC itself says not to trust any of these nightly builds for support towards Chromecast (these might not work at all even).
 So install them at your own risk.

 Step1: Make sure that your system and the Chromecast are running on the same network (after switching on the Chromecast).

 Step2: Go to Video option in the player (at the top), select Render and choose Scan.
 It will scan all the nearby devices.

 Step3: After the scanning is done, go to Video>Renderer>The Chromecast where you want to cast the video.
 This will establish a connection between the media player and your Chromecast.

 Step4: Now select the file you want to play (MP4 or MKV).
 You can simply drag and drop the file into the player.

-Step5: In case there is an Insecure Site prompt displayed after playing the file, click View certificate and click Accept permanently to permit it to finally play the video through the VLC Chromecast.
+Step5: In case there is an Insecure Site prompt displayed after playing the file, click View certificate and click Accept permanently to permit it to play the video through the VLC Chromecast finally.

 That’s it.
-You now have successfully casted video to your Chromecast.
+You now have successfully cast video to your Chromecast.
 You can simply use the controls of your VLC player to adjust video on your Chromecast.